 I didn’t actually fly on United but rather on Lufthansa.
 Lufthansa is a partner airline of United in the Star Alliance.
 Airline alliances allow you to fly on partner airlines.
 I booked on the United website and it showed as a Lufthansa flight.
 The Lufthansa business class seat converts to a luxurious lie flat bed.
 This really enhanced my experience!

 Here’s a another example that is more typical for me when it comes to redemption.
-I like to fly on Southwest Airlines for many reasons one of which is that they don’t charge a fee if I cancel a flight that I’ve booked.
-I love the flexibility.
+I like to fly on Southwest Airlines for many reasons.
+One is that they don’t charge a fee if I cancel a flight that I’ve booked.
+I love the flexibility in case of last minute changes.
 However, I typically don’t have any Southwest Rapid Rewards Miles in my Southwest Airlines account.